vuelto-org/vuelto/README.md

 Vuelto is licensed under the [GPLv3 Licence](LICENSE).

 ## About
-Vuelto is a game engine built with GLFW and OpenGL using C. My goal is to achieve a good and easy to use game engine for everyone.
+Vuelto is a game engine built with GLFW and OpenGL using Go.
+My goal is to achieve a good and easy to use game engine for everyone.
 I am currently working on the engine, and I am not planning to releasing Vuelto (its not ready).
 I am planning to release a website for the engine that contains a documentation for the engine and a roadmap/changelog.
 I am also planning to release a couple of tutorials on how to use vuelto.
 I hope you will enjoy using vuelto.
 Have fun!